inanc-can/teduco-ai/README.md

 # teduco-ai

 Description
-Teduco is a genAI-powered education consultation tool designed to help students navigate the complexities of international education through reliable Q&A, application guidance, and personalized planning.
+Teduco is a genAI-powered education consultation tool designed to help turkish students navigate the complexities of international education through reliable Q&A, application guidance, and personalized planning.
 The system provides an accessible, affordable, and trustworthy alternative to traditional consultancy services.

 Core Features (Use Cases)
 International Education Q&A Chatbot: Allow users to ask detailed questions about study abroad options, university requirements, tuition fees, and scholarship opportunities.